Benjamin Mendy wins around £8.5m from Manchester City, judge rules

 The tribunal heard he enjoyed partying, and was held in custody between August 2021 and January 2022, and again between December 2022 and January 2023 after he breached his bail conditions by hosting and attending multiple parties.

-The club had continued paying Mr Mendy following his first arrest in November 2020, but argued they did not have to carry on doing so later because his bail conditions and Football Association suspension meant he was not able to perform his duties as a player.
+The club had continued paying Mendy following his first arrest in November 2020, but argued they did not have to carry on doing so later because his bail conditions and FA suspension meant he was not able to perform his duties as a player.

 Sean Jones KC, representing the club, told the two-day tribunal the player only had himself to blame for not being paid.